-Although most gambling is illegal for under 18s, the latest full Young People and Gambling Survey shows that approximately 350,000 (11%) of 11-16-year-olds spent their own money gambling in the previous week - that's more than those who smoked (6%) or took drugs (5%).
-More boys than girls gamble, and as many as 55,000 young people nationally can be classified as 'problem' gamblers using a recognised screening tool.
+Although most gambling is illegal for under 18s, the latest full Young People and Gambling Survey shows that approximately 350,000 (11%) of 11-16-year-olds spent their

 When asked, over half said they gamble for fun, while a third do it with the intention of winning money, and another third because 'it gives me something to do'.
 Others gamble to 'get a buzz' or because they like to take risks.
-One in 10 points to their parents' or quardians' gambling behaviour as a reason why they do it, while some young people say they gamble to boost their mood when they feel anxious or down.
+One in 10 points to their parents' or guardians' gambling behaviour as a reason why they do it, while some young people say they gamble to boost their mood when they feel anxious or down.